braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::note[**Ignition of Geometrogenesis is Inevitable**]

 The structural perfection of the Bethe vacuum creates a "False Vacuum" condition where the topological prohibition of 3-cycles traps the system in a pre-geometric stasis.
-We have proven that a single parity-violating tunneling event—the random addition of an edge between nodes of the same depth—shatters this deadlock, creating the first compliant site and nucleating a runaway phase transition.
+We have proven that a single parity-violating tunneling event, the random addition of an edge between nodes of the same depth, shatters this deadlock, creating the first compliant site and nucleating a runaway phase transition.
 This ignition is a thermodynamic inevitability, driven by the immense entropic pressure to access the vast phase space of geometric configurations.

 This reframes the Big Bang not as a singularity of infinite density, but as a phase transition from a static, one-dimensional causal tree to a dynamic, multi-dimensional geometric mesh.
 The "spark" is a microscopic fluctuation that breaks the global symmetry, acting as a seed crystal around which the complex fabric of spacetime rapidly aggregates.
 The universe does not begin with an explosion of energy, but with an explosion of connectivity.